richellemaria/Shipping/README.md

 Shipping service is written in Java, Hence we need to install Java.

-1. Install Maven, This will install Java too
+1. Install Maven, This will install Java too.

 ```
 # yum install maven -y